 Glutamine is available in two forms- powder and capsules.
 Considering the recommended dosage per day (which is pretty high), it is always good to consume powder instead of capsules.
 Always opt for flavorless glutamine powder of a reputed brand.

 A number of times, people get confused between glutamine and L-glutamine.
 Actually, both are the same things.

 Glutamine exists in two forms: L-glutamine and D-glutamine.
 In terms of chemical structure, these are mirror images of each other.
 D- glutamine has no nutritional value and occurs in very small amounts.
 Hence, all the glutamine that we are discussing is L-glutamine.
 So, either we say glutamine or L-glutamine, we are talking about the same thing.

 From Where to buy

 You can easily buy a pack of flavorless glutamine powder of a trusted brand from a fitness store near to you.
-Otherwise, you can check it at Amazon
+Otherwise, you can check it out at Amazon: –

 Psoriasis healing starts in the gut and it is a long term commitment.
 You have to adopt a holistic healing approach where different aspects- restricted diet, positive lifestyle, use of dietary supplements and herbs, stress management and use of natural external treatments- would work as a team to help you manage your psoriasis and live a better life.
 Glutamine is a very important supplement for people dealing with psoriasis.
 Psoriasis is a complex autoimmune disorder related to compromised digestive tract.
 Glutamine can offer a great deal of help in this case because the cells of your intestine linings love it.
 They feed on it for growth and development.
 It improves the overall gastrointestinal health by treating leaky gut and enhancing the intestinal mucus production.
 Consume a good quality glutamine for a prolonged period of time for long term healing benefits.